Keck-DataReductionPipelines/KCWI_DRP-Docs/docs/source/index.rst

 Developers
 ==========

-The DRP was developed in collaboration between:
+The KCWI DRP was developed in collaboration between:

 * Don Neill, Matt Matuszewki, Nik Prusinski, Chris Martin and the KCWI Team at Caltech
 * Max Brodheim, Luca Rizzi, and Rosalie McGurk at W. M. Keck Observatory